digital-earths-global-hackathon/hk25-teams/hk25-DestinE/intro/introduction.md

 }
 ```

 This polytope request can be modified to request data from any of the available simulations.
 The prototype [STAC catalogue](https://qubed.lumi.apps.dte.destination-earth.eu/) offers an interactive interface to create your custom data request.
-To extract for instance specific trajectories or timeseries one can also use add a `feature` to the request.
+To extract for instance specific trajectories or timeseries one can also add a `feature` to the request.
 Guidelines for this can be found in the [polytope-mars user guide](https://github.com/ecmwf/polytope-mars/blob/develop/docs/user_guide/).